openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 variables if such are declared *constant* (i.e., a variable or parameter whose value remains unchanged after initialization).

-A local class captures a local variable or parameter it accesses of the enclosing function or method.
+A local class captures a local variable, or the parameter it accesses of the enclosing function or method.

 .. index::